-2. If Jesus had stayed dead, He would still be under the punishment and power of sin, which is death (Romans 6:23).
-But Jesus Christ proved His victory over sin and death by coming back to life (1 Corinthians 15:55–57).
+2. Jesus Christ proved His victory over sin and death (the punishment of sin - Romans 6:23) by coming back to life (1 Corinthians 15:55–57).

 3. The resurrection proves God the Father accepted Jesus and His saving work on the cross (Acts 17:31).
 As God gave Jesus new life, He also gives new life in Christ to believers who were dead in sin (Ephesians 2:1–6).
 God saves believers who turn from sin and trust the Savior and Lord Jesus (1 John 1:9).

 4. The resurrection shows God will give believers life again after they die.
 Just like God gave Jesus a resurrected body, God will one day give all believers perfect, resurrected bodies to live forever with Him.
 (See 1 Corinthians 15:35–57.)